vonnieda/WhoaLife/README.md

 3. Add the required plugins

-        heroku addons:add mongohq
+        heroku addons:add heroku-postgresql
         heroku addons:add sendgrid
         heroku addons:add cloudmailin
         heroku addons:add scheduler

+4. Load the database schema

+        heroku pg:psql -c 'create table entries (createdAt timestamp with time zone, text text);'

-4. Set your email address
+5. Set your email address

         heroku config:set EMAIL='your@emailaddress.com'

-5. Set your full name
+6. Set your full name

         heroku config:set NAME='Your Name'

-6. Note the URL of your application.
+7. Note the URL of your application.
 You will need it for the next command.

         heroku apps:info | grep 'Web URL'

-7. Set the URL for the application.
+8. Set the URL for the application.
 This is the URL from the previous command.
 I recommend changing the http to https for better security.

         heroku config:set WEB_ROOT='https://YOUR_APP_NAME.herokoapp.com'

-8. Set your timezone.
+9. Set your timezone.
 There is a list available at: http://en.wikipedia.org/wiki/List_of_tz_database_time_zones

         heroku config:set TZ='America/Los_Angeles'

-9. Deploy the app
+10. Deploy the app

         git push heroku master

-10. Look at the logs to get some important URLs.
+11. Look at the logs to get some important URLs.
 You are looking for text like the below.
 You'll need those URLs for the next two tasks.

         heroku logs --tail